-The slew of oyster and fish filling my social feeds easily give away I am an equal opportunity seafood lover.
+The slew of oysters and fish filling my social feeds easily give away I am an equal opportunity seafood lover.
 Any time I’m able to experience the freshness of the sea, I am on board!
-Cue the restaurant serving up all varieties of regional seafood both familiar and obscure, Postal Fish Company.
+Cue the North Carolina restaurant serving up all varieties of regional seafood both familiar and obscure, Postal Fish Company.
 Postal Fish Company in Pittsboro recently celebrated their first birthday and this seafood heaven has slowly started to receive the acclaim it more than deserves.

 I had the pleasure of meeting Chefs and Owners James and Marcey Clark and Bill Hartley while working on the Hottest Chefs of the Triangle 2018 Calendar.
 My interest was piqued not only to meet this friendly and talented trio, but with the news that their soon-to-open restaurant would focus on the glorious bounty of the Virginia and Carolina coastal waters.